bao-doan/angular-bookshop/README.md

 work 1.0.15 -
     + Added LoginService do Observing login Status & handle login functions.
     + Fix id conflict between LoginComponent called by AppComponent & one call by RouterOutlet.

+work 1.0.16 - add OrderService, working on Order (saving purpose only).
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.